Moe-hacker/Moe-hacker/README.md

 - Hi, I’m Moe-hacker!
 - I'm only fourteen years old,and I'm a student.
 - I love ACG culture,and I want to be a geek,so I took the name Moe-hacker.
-- I'm only a beginner,so don't ask me for answers of any questions about programing.
+- I'm only a beginner,so don't ask me any questions about programing,I'm afraid I can't answer you.
 - My English is not very good,so I will study hard in order to become a real geek one day.
 - If there is any mistakes in this article,please tell me.
 - EOF